Maximize Your CSS with Compass and Sass

-In our last post, we have mentioned once about Compass.
-According to the official site, it is described as an open-source CSS Authoring Framework.
+In our last post, we mentioned Compass, an open-source CSS Authoring Framework that enhances your workflow.

-Compass, like Sass, needs to be installed in our system.
-But, if you are using an application like Scout App or Compass.app, this will not be necessary.
+Compass, like Sass, needs to be installed on your system.
+However, if you are using an application like Scout App or Compass.app, this step is not required.

 On Mac/Linux Terminal